I know education is crucial to every person’s development. In fact, if I had not had the

 I have zero intention of ever supporting the mass deportation of over eleven million human beings from the United States of America.
 As a person of Hispanic heritage, I know first hand that immigrants can succeed beyond their wildest dreams when they are given the opportunity for success.
 This is what we should continue to encourage, instead of turning against one other because of the color of our skin.
 Our country can and will be better than the rhetoric we hear from the right about undocumented workers.
 Besides the obvious moral implications of a mass deportation, there would be huge economic repercussions from such an event that could send our country spiraling downwards.
 Click to read the full statements of all the policy statements.

 Right now, we face a very unique economic situation.
 Though we are no longer in a recession and unemployment continues to shrink, I have seen firsthand that the recovery has not lifted everyone up.
 Are we better than we were eight years ago?
 Certainly.
 Is there still more that needs to be done?
 Absolutely.
-While what President Obama has done to to keep our country afloat has been nothing short of remarkable, we must also understand that we can no longer survive with just the elite doing well.
-It is time to begin to bring the climate of opportunity back to every day citizens, and back to those in the 9th District of North Carolina.
+While what President Obama did to to keep our country afloat was nothing short of remarkable, we must also understand that we can no longer survive with just the elite doing well.
+We need a society in which everyone has the same opportunity at success-regardless of wealth, race, gender, religion, sexual orientation or any other basis.
+It is time to begin to bring the climate of opportunity back to every day citizens, and back to those in the Ninth District of North Carolina.
 Click to read the full statements of all the policy statements.

 In our world today we are faced with many challenges few of which match the potential danger that a terrorist attack has.
 There are many problems that need solving and the solutions are not always easy to come by.
 I do know, however, that fear mongering for the sake of votes is not the answer.
 It is in times of fear that we make choices without considering the long term ramifications they might pose.
 It takes a real leader to step back and look for every possible consequence that every decision might hold.
 “Nuke them” is not an adequate foreign policy.
 Click to read the full statements of all the policy statements.